Capibara-/kickstart-first-steps/FirstStepsInScala.md

   * Calling `future` on a piece of code tells the Scala scheduler to run that code on a different thread.
 What returns is a box that will contain the value of the computation SOMETIME later.

-  * A Future can be in 1 of three states: not done yet, done, threw an exception.

   * Don't use .get() on a Future, it can cause a blocking operation.

   * Future offers a few tools that enable work without blocking: